 In our study, all of the PLWD diagnosed with TB at the time of follow-up and three of the five already diagnosed had a positive baseline IGRA.
 We also found an increased incidence and higher incidence rate ratio for those who tested positive for LTBI at baseline compared to those who tested negative.
-This result, however, was not statistically significant and had wide confidence intervals, in keeping with the relatively small number of cases.
+This result, however, was not statistically significant and while the secondary analysis, removing the three cases already diagnosed who were classified as ‘possible’ TB, was statistically significant, both incidence rate ratios had wide confidence intervals, in keeping with the small number of cases.
 Moreover, a large number (n=101; 17%) of PLWD in our study had died, the majority of whom reported complications of their DM at baseline, 22% had been hospitalised in the previous year and of those with an abnormal chest x-ray many had signs of cardiovascular disease.
 It is therefore likely that their death was related to their DM.
 However, almost half of those who died had a positive IGRA at baseline and 16% were considered to have possible TB according to their baseline chest x-ray and examination result.
 While we cannot confirm their exact reason for death, it is possible that some may have had TB which would have potentially increased the incidence rate.
+Conversely, undertaking active case finding may have led to an over diagnosis of TB and hence a possible overestimate of the incidence rate.
+After removing from the analysis the three cases who were classified as ‘possible’ TB and could be considered ‘over diagnosis’ the incidence rate decreased, but remained high (7.17 per 1000 person-years, 95% CI 2.20-12.14).
 Only one other study, to our knowledge, investigated TB incidence on the basis of a baseline LTBI status and reported that none of the LTBI positive patients progressed to active TB over a 6 year follow-up period.10 However, different from our study, only passive case finding was used and the low annual TB incidence rate in Singapore where this study was conducted and the small sample size may have contributed.

-Strengths of our study include that we had complete baseline information on a number of variables and we were able to confirm both their LTBI and TB disease status at that time..
+Strengths of our study include that we had complete baseline information on a number of variables and we were able to confirm both their LTBI and TB disease status at that time.
+However, the baseline sample size also restricted the number available for follow-up limiting study power.
 Our approach of actively following up patients and doing a repeat chest x-ray and examination case finding is also likely to yield more cases than a passive case finding approach of searching medical records.
 A large proportion of participants (87%) could be contacted personally or their family.
 It is, however, possible that some TB cases may have been missed amongst those who refused to be followed-up or who were unable to be contacted and, as mentioned above, amongst those who had died.
 While reasons for death were ascertained from family members, use of a proper verbal autopsy report would have provided greater certainty.
-Our incidence estimate is therefore likely to be underestimated.